After Your Surgery

 - Mostly I expect pain to improve substantially after 48hrs.
 Soft tissue surgery pain improves quicker than any surgery requiring bony work.

-- All pain medication is opiate based and will stop breathing if too much is given.
+- Strong pain medication is opiate based and will stop breathing if too much is given.

 - Opiate based analgesia will often cause nausea and vomiting and lower blood pressure.

-- Orthopaedics uses a lot of local anaesthetic blocks to minimise opiate use.
+- Orthopaedics uses a mix of Non-Steroidal Anti-inflammatories, Paracetamol and local anaesthetic blocks to minimise opiate use.

 - Pain with movement is expected and will improve despite guided movement which is essential.
-Any pain that persists when at rest MUST be reported due to concerns regarding pressure affecting circulation or the onset of infection or damage to nerves if concomitant weakness is noted.
+Any pain that does not subside while at rest MUST be reported due to concerns regarding pressure affecting circulation or the onset of infection.

 - The tendency to swell may continue for up to 6 months depending on the age of the patient, the surgery performed and the condition of the limb circulation prior to surgery.

 - Part of the healing process involves the formation of scar tissue.
-This will and can result in pain with stretching and a sensation of stiffening up with immobility that is improved with movement.
+This will and can result in pain with stretching and a sensation of stiffening up with immobility.
+Stiffness is improved with regular small movements.
 Scar tissue matures and remodels with movement over a total period of 18 months.

 - Bleeding from the surgical site is normal and can often track between the tissue plains to become visible distant to the surgery site as it flows with gravity.
-It will be visible as bruising and will resolve over a 4 week period.
+It is exacerbated using a blood thinner to prevent DVT’s.
+It will be visible as bruising and will resolve over a 4-week period.

 - Wounds may often bleed slightly with blood spotting of the dressing.
-Dressings are left undisturbed as long as they are not completely blood stained.
+Dressings must remain undisturbed if they are not completely blood stained.

 - Wound dressings may develop a greenish stain around the blood spots.
 This is normal.